intmus/inttheory19-20/_01-pitches-clefs/a2-pitchesclefs.md

 ## Class Discussion

--Clefs are helpful for saving ink and limits excessive reading of leger lines
+-Clefs are helpful for saving ink and limits excessive reading of ledger lines

 **Clef reading tips:**